progit/progit/pl/06-git-tools/01-chapter6.markdown

 	Rewrite 6b9b3cf04e7c5686a9cb838c3f36a8cb6a0fc2bd (21/21)
 	Ref 'refs/heads/master' was rewritten

 Opcja `--tree-filter` umożliwia wykonanie jakiejś komendy po każdej zmianie i następnie ponownie zapisuje wynik.
 W tym przypadku, usuwasz plik passwords.txt z każdej migawki, bez względu na to czy on istnieje czy nie.
-Jeżeli chcesz usunąć wszystkie niechcący dodane kopie zapasowe plików stworzone przez edytor, możesz uruchomić coś podobnego do `git filter-branch --tree-filter "rm -f *~" HEAD`.
+Jeżeli chcesz usunąć wszystkie niechcący dodane kopie zapasowe plików stworzone przez edytor, możesz uruchomić coś podobnego do `git filter-branch --tree-filter "find * -type f -name '*~' -delete" HEAD`.

 <!-- The `-\-tree-filter` option runs the specified command after each checkout of the project and then recommits the results.
 In this case, you remove a file called passwords.txt from every snapshot, whether it exists or not.
 If you want to remove all accidentally committed editor backup files, you can run something like `git filter-branch -\-tree-filter "rm -f *~" HEAD`. -->